 How are cultures alike?
 How do they differ?
 How do these cultures influence unique healthcare needs?
 The Oliver Goldsmith, MD Scholarship program focuses on enhancing culturally responsive care by supporting and recognizing third- and fourth-year medical students who explore these issues through participation, development, leadership and research.
 Recipients also receive the opportunity to engage in robust clinical experiences at Kaiser Permanente facilities and mentoring by Kaiser Permanente physicians.

 The scholarship pays tuition, fees, other educational costs, and provides a living stipend in return for a commitment to work at least 2 years at an NHSC-approved site in a medically underserved community.

 National Medical Fellowships (NMF) is a nonprofit organization dedicated to increasing the number of underrepresented minority physicians and other professionals in the healthcare workforce in order to improve access to quality healthcare in medically underserved communities.

-In June 1985, the Financial Aid and Scholarships Office at the David Geffen School of Medicine at UCLA published the first edition of Pennies From Heaven for its students.
-In it, we attempted to provide a comprehensive list of non-UCLA scholarship and loan sources to which our students might apply.
+In June 1985, the Financial Aid and Scholarships Office at the David Geffen School of Medicine at UCLA published the first edition of Pennies from Heaven for its students.
+In it, we attempted to provide a comprehensive list of non-UCLA scholarship and loan sources to which our medical students might apply.
 As new funds surfaced and old ones vanished, we tried to keep abreast of the changes by publishing several editions.